The-Captain-William/The-Captain-William/README.md

 Welcome to my GitHub profile!
 I'm a passionate and ambitious junior software engineer with expertise in SQL and Python.
 I am dedicated to leveraging my skills and knowledge to create innovative software solutions and contribute to the success of dynamic projects.
 With a strong foundation in database management and programming, I strive to continuously learn and grow in the ever-evolving world of technology.

-With a diverse background as a Lead Certified Pharmacy Technician, I bring strong analytical and problem-solving skills to the table.
-I’m Seeking to join a dynamic team where I can contribute my technical expertise while fostering a positive and collaborative work environment.

 <!--STORY GOES HERE (TOGGLE MENU)-->
 <details>